©Martin KraftWalhalla

 Landeshauptstadt Wiesbaden

-With the removal of the side aisle added in 1928 along the Walhalla’s grand hall, explorations of the building’s historic window façade from 1897 begin.
-The insights gained through this process will inform the redesign of the façade, which will once again feature windows, terrace doors, and small balconies.
-Making the Walhalla visible again—and allowing light from the grand hall to fall onto Hochstättenstraße after the renovation—will transform the atmosphere of Wiesbaden’s city center.
+With the dismanteling of the 1928 side aisle, running alongside the Walhalla’s ballroom, work begins on investigating the historic window façade of the Walhalla, dating from 1897.
+The findings will inform the redesign of this facade, which will once again feature windows, patio doors and small balconies.
+The Walhalla becoming visible, and the light from the ballroom shining onto the surrounding streets and squares, will transform the atmosphere of Wiesbaden city centre.

-This new sensory experience is taken up by Schloss Freudenberg, which invites visitors in the afternoon to explore its mobile experiential installation at the construction site on Hochstättenstraße.
+This new sensual experience is taken up by Freudenberg Castle, which invites visitors in the afternoon to explore its mobile experience zone at the construction site on Hochstättenstrasse.

 In Wiesbaden, the historic Walhalla Theatre is coming back to life!
 Built in 1897 and listed as a cultural monument, the building is not only being restored to preserve its impressive architecture but also transformed into a vibrant cultural hub for all generations.